 What next?!
 We suggest having a go!
 A good way to start is to:

-If you get stuck - fear not: we are always here to help!
+If you get stuck - fear not, we have more resources available to help you!

 You can find full documentation on the support pages which can be accessed here.